Banks and Georgia Southern host James Madison - WTOP News

 BOTTOM LINE: Georgia Southern takes on the James Madison Dukes after Eren Banks scored 21 points in Georgia Southern’s 82-75 loss to the Coastal Carolina Chanticleers.

 The Dukes have gone 13-1 in home games.
-James Madison is 2-0 in one-possession games.
+James Madison is the top team in the Sun Belt averaging 41.0 points in the paint.
+T.J.
+Bickerstaff leads the Dukes scoring 12.7.

 The Eagles are 5-8 in conference play.
-Georgia Southern is 1-3 in one-possession games.
+Georgia Southern averages 13.2 turnovers per game and is 1-9 when committing fewer turnovers than opponents.

-James Madison is shooting 47.7% from the field this season, 1.4 percentage points higher than the 46.3% Georgia Southern allows to opponents.
-Georgia Southern has shot at a 41.8% rate from the field this season, 0.7 percentage points higher than the 41.1% shooting opponents of James Madison have averaged.
+James Madison averages 84.7 points, 5.2 more per game than the 79.5 Georgia Southern gives up.
+Georgia Southern averages 9.5 made 3-pointers per game this season, 3.6 more made shots on average than the 5.9 per game James Madison allows.

-The Dukes and Eagles face off Saturday for the first time in Sun Belt play this season.
+The Dukes and Eagles match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Terrence Edwards is scoring 17.0 points per game with 4.6 rebounds and 3.1 assists for the Dukes.
-Noah Freidel is averaging 12.0 points and 6.2 rebounds while shooting 40.4% over the last 10 games for James Madison.
+TOP PERFORMERS: Terrence Edwards is averaging 17 points and 3.1 assists for the Dukes.
+Noah Freidel is averaging 12.0 points over the last 10 games for James Madison.

-Tyren Moore is averaging 15 points for the Eagles.
-Banks is averaging 12.0 points over the last 10 games for Georgia Southern.
+Tyren Moore is shooting 47.1% and averaging 15.0 points for the Eagles.
+Banks is averaging 2.1 made 3-pointers over the last 10 games for Georgia Southern.

 LAST 10 GAMES: Dukes: 8-2, averaging 78.1 points, 37.1 rebounds, 16.7 assists, 10.1 steals and 2.6 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 65.0 points per game.